awesome5team/General-Resources-Box/md/brand_graph.md

 	There are something need to be noticed:
 	1. The data's structure must satisfied some mode so that they could be known.
 	2. After read the data, you can still adjust nodes and edges before final refresh and drawing.
 Just loop the `sigmaInstance.graph.nodes()` or `sigmaInstance.graph.edges()`
-	3. The force variable is the paramters would been used for animation, you could refer to the official site for optional paramters.
+	3. Both defaults and force variable are the paramters would been used for graph drawing, you could refer to the official site for optional paramters.

 ###### <a name="how-to-use-redraw-the-graph">How to use redraw the graph</a>